How to Talk to Doctors Without Being Dismissed

 • Expecting the doctor to have instant clarity.

-• Letting a dismissive interaction shut down your ability to advocate.
+• Letting a dismissive interaction make future communication harder.

 Bottom line